 Volunteers are the powerhouse of the IET – leading, sharing, discussing, presenting, steering, assessing, editing and being ambassadors to deliver our vision and mission all around the world.

-We've created a series of joint working case studies to showcase how IET volunteers and staff are working together to achieve the Institution's goals.
+You may also be interested in looking at case studies from our members across the different membership and registration categories, or our 'one-team' working case studies showcasing how IET volunteers and staff are working together to achieve the Institution's goals.

 Jeffrey, one of the West Yorkshire Network volunteers, has recently been awarded an MBE in the New Year’s Honours List for services to engineering in Yorkshire.
 Find out what makes Jeff tick, what engineering means to him and what advice he’d give to young people coming into engineering.